advanced-js/memory/README.md

 ## V2

+* Finish independently
+* If you were using the other person's repository, make a fork from theirs and then submit a pull request back to the original repository: `https://github.com/YOUR_USERNAME/countdown/compare/advanced-js:gh-pages...gh-pages`
-Refactor to use OOP (Views, maybe Models, etc).
+* Refactor to use OOP (Views, maybe Models, etc).

 ## Bonus points